linode/docs/docs/development/version-control/install-gogs-on-debian.md

         \q

-## Install Nginx
+## Install nginx

-We will use Nginx as the reverse proxy for Gogs, so we can access Gogs using our domain name rather than using our host's IP address.
-In addition, we will let Nginx handle the HTTPS for our Gogs site.
+We will use nginx as the reverse proxy for Gogs, so we can access Gogs using our domain name rather than using our host's IP address.
+In addition, we will let nginx handle the HTTPS connections for our Gogs site.

 1. Create a [self-signed SSL certificate](/docs/security/ssl/how-to-make-a-selfsigned-ssl-certificate) or buy a [commercial SSL certificate](/docs/security/ssl/obtaining-a-commercial-ssl-certificate) from a certificate authority (CA).

-2. Install Nginx from the repository:
+2. Install nginx from the repository:

         sudo apt-get install -y nginx

-3. Set Nginx as the reverse proxy for Gogs.
+3. Set nginx as the reverse proxy for Gogs.
 Using `sudo`, create a new file named `/etc/nginx/sites-available/gogs`, and set the content as shown below:

     {{< file "/etc/nginx/sites-available/gogs" aconf >}}
 server {